Barakaldo (Bilbao Metro)

-Barakaldo is a station on line 2 of the Bilbao metro.
-It is located in central Barakaldo, in close proximity to the city hall, the municipal courthouse and the Escuela Oficial de Idiomas.
+Barakaldo is a station on Line 2 of the Bilbao Metro.
+It is located in central Barakaldo, near to the city hall, the municipal courthouse and the Escuela Oficial de Idiomas.
 It opened on 13 April 2002.

 Station layout

 Barakaldo station follows the typical cavern-shaped layout of most underground Metro Bilbao stations designed by Norman Foster, with the main hall located directly above the rail tracks.